 We’ll set up the inspection with the listing agent or seller, typically.
 We’ll get the lockbox combination from them.
 If it’s an electronic lockbox, no problem; we have electronic keys.

 FHA loans require FHA appraisals, which are often confused with home inspections.
 You can read more on this topic here – FHA Inspections.

 We typically don’t recommend hiring any other inspections right from the start; isn’t that what you’re hiring us to do?
 If we find a crack in the heat exchanger of a furnace, we’ll tell you to replace it; we won’t tell you to hire someone else to look at it.
-If we suspect a crack but we can’t prove it, we’ll recommend a leak seek test by an HVAC contractor, but we’ll be specific about our concern, and we’ll write it out in our report.
+If we suspect a crack but we can’t prove it, we’ll recommend inspection by an HVAC contractor, but we’ll be specific about our concern, and we’ll write it out in our report.
 We’ll also include a photo if we can.

 As long as we can safely do it, yes.
 We carry big extension ladders on our trucks for inspecting two-story roofs.
 A lot of duplexes in Minneapolis and Saint Paul have roofs that can only be accessed this way.
 If we can’t reach the roof with a 28′ extension ladder, we’ll arrange for a FREE drone inspection.

 Yes, we offer mold testing.
 It takes two to three days to get the results.
 A mold test will identify what types of mold were present and the spore count at the exact moment in time that we took the test, and in that exact location.
 It does NOT say that mold is harmful or if there is a harmful level of mold present.
 A small percentage of the population has a severe reaction to certain types of mold but most people have no reaction at all.
 There are no EPA guidelines for the presence and levels of mold.